chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 #### Network Model

-The Network Model with providers is either encapsulated networking such as VXLAN or unencapsulated layer 2 networking.
+The Network Model with providers is either encapsulated networking such as VXLAN, or unencapsulated layer 2 networking.
 Encapsulating network traffic requires compute to process, so theoretically is slower.
 In my opinion, most use cases will not be impacted by the overhead.
 More about VXLAN on